-Croatia: The analysis of INA buyout models will take few more weeks11.
-April 2017. / SEE Energy News
+Croatia: The analysis of INA buyout models will take few more weeks, SEE Energy News

 Croatian Prime Minister Anderj Plenkovic said that he will meet with his Hungarian colleague Viktor Orban during the European People’s Party meeting in Malta and discuss MOL’s wishes to sell the stake in Croatian oil company INA, which Croatia intends to buy.

 PM Plenkovic said that the Government is thoroughly analyzing different models for the proposed buyout of MOL’s stake in INA and that process will take a few more weeks.
 He stressed that Hungarian-Croatian relation have been good in general, and both PMs agreed to separate INA-MOL issue from them.

 In late 2016, PM Plenkovic announced the Government’s intentions to buy back the stake of Hungarian oil company MOL in Croatian oil company INA, adding that the best model for the buyout would be the initial public offering (IPO) of 25 % minus one share of state-owned power utility HEP, since Croatia will keep, with 75 % plus one share, all management rights in HEP without selling national resources.